Braverman demands ’emergency legislation’ blocking off ECHR after Rwanda ruling

 Measures to prevent both the ECHR and the Human Rights Act working as barriers to the scheme would need to be central to any Bill, Mrs Braverman said, echoing the demands made by other MPs on the Tory right.

-Mr Sunak has announced emergency legislation to enable Parliament to deem Rwanda a safe destination for asylum seekers, but it does not go nearly as far as the demands being made by the ousted ex-minister.
+Mr Sunak on Wednesday announced emergency legislation to enable Parliament to deem Rwanda a safe destination for asylum seekers, but it does not appear to go as far as the demands being made by the ousted ex-minister.

 The Prime Minister is facing wider unrest in the Conservative ranks after the scheme to send asylum seekers to the east African nation was ruled to be unlawful by five of the UK’s most senior judges.